horseshoe7/SwiftUI-MVVM-C/README.md

 A Coordinator manages Routables of the same type.
 A Child Coordinator can be created to manage routes of a different type, and compose how they relate to their parent.

 Whenever you create a Child coordinator, it needs a reference to a "proxy route" defined in the parent's Routables.
 So that when you push the proxy route, you can use that to build a child coordinator.
 This is what the idea "branchedFrom" means.
-A 'branchedFrom' in the parent is equivalent to the 'initialRoute' in the child, just with different "Route namespaces".
+A 'branchedFrom' is a route in the parent and is basically equivalent to the 'initialRoute' in the child, just with different "Route namespaces".
+If you pop the branchedFrom from the parent, it will mean the the child coordinator is finished.